White-crowned forktail

 The white-crowned forktail (Enicurus leschenaulti) is a species of forktail in the family Muscicapidae.
-Scientifically described in 1818, it has five subspecies, each occupying a different geographic range.
+Formally described in 1818, it has five subspecies, each occupying a different geographic range.
 The largest of the forktails, Enicurus leschenaulti, is between 25 and 28 cm long.
 It has a black throat and breast, black mantle, and largely black wings.
 The rump and lower back are white, and the bird has a prominent white crown, from which it gets its name.
 As with other forktails, the tail is long, deeply forked, and banded in black and white.
 A variety of whistling and clicking calls have been described.
 Slight morphological differences have been observed between subspecies.